Politics of Spain: The Government and the Council of Ministers

 At the national level, executive power in Spain is exercised only by "the Government".
 (The King is the head of state, but the constitution does not attribute to him any executive faculties).
 The Government is composed by a prime minister, known as the "president of the Government" (presidente del gobierno), one or more deputy prime ministers, known as "vice-presidents of the Government" (vicepresidentes del gobierno) and all other ministers.
 The collegiate body composed by the prime minister, the deputy prime ministers, and all other ministers is called the Council of Ministers.
 The Government is in charge of both domestic and foreign policy, as well as defense and economic policies.
 As of 2 June 2018, the prime minister of Spain is Pedro Sánchez.

 The constitution establishes that after elections, the King, after consulting with all political groups represented in the Congress of Deputies, proposes a candidate to the "presidency of the Government" or prime ministership through the Speaker of Congress.
-The candidate then presents the political program of his or her government requesting the Congress's confidence.
-If the Congress grants him confidence by absolute majority, the King then nominates him formally as "president of the Government"; if he or she fails to obtain absolute majority, the Congress waits 48 hours to vote again, in which case, a simple majority suffices.
-If he or she fails again, then the King presents other candidates until one gains confidence.
-However, if after two months no candidate has obtained it, then the King dissolves the Cortes Generales and calls for new elections with the endorsement of the Speaker of Congress.
+The candidate then presents the political program of their government requesting the Congress's confidence.

+Upon receiving an absolute majority in Congress, the candidate earns formal nomination by the King as "president of the Government."
+Should the candidate fail to receive an absolute majority, Congress must wait 48 hours to vote again for the prime minister, but this vote requires only a simple majority.
+In the case candidates fail to receive a majority on the second vote, the King will propose alternative candidates.
+Following two months of failed investiture votes from the date of the first ballot, the King dissolves the Cortes Generales and calls for new elections with the endorsement of the Speaker of Congress.
 In practice, the candidate has been the leader of the party that obtained the largest number of seats in the Congress.
 Since the constitution of 1978 came into effect, there were no coalition governments until 2019–2020 Spanish government formation.
 Prior to this, minority governments have had to rely on the support of minority parties to gain confidence and to approve the State's budgets.